beheerderdag/irods-perf-test/README.md

 iput 1000 files test
 23.87
 ```
-You can repeat the test with a different number of file count and keep collecting the data in this manner.
+You can repeat this test with a different file count, size and keep collecting the data in this manner.

 ## Add some metadata